scenariomartin/EnglishWords/words.md

 unity n.
 :unite
  unit 1
-unify v. unified j ,we have a unified Congress, not the paralyzed, divided Congress that we had for the last four years. rectify notify     知会 inform vu identify  [aɪˈdentɪfaɪ] 1
+unify v unified j ,we have a unified Congress, not the paralyzed, divided Congress that we had for the last four years. rectify notify     知会 inform vu identify  [aɪˈdentɪfaɪ] 1